ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ## Field Types

-The following tags used to register Field Type features in the dependency injection container have been renamed:
+The following tags used to register Field Type features in the [service container](../guide/service_container.md) have been renamed:

 |Former name|New name|
 |-----------|--------|